 Food Safety

-Now more than ever before, food safety is on everyone's mind.
-We cover all the bases regarding this growing area of concern.
-As with every other part of our business, innovative technology plays an important role in the effort.
-A series of standard procedures are meticulously followed throughout the entire manufacturing process:
+Our farm prides itself on covering all the basis related to food safety.
+As with every other part of our business, innovative technology plays an important role in this effort.
+A series of standard procedures are meticulously followed throughout the entire manufacturing process.

 Food Safety on the Farm

-Steven Borek Farms is committed to growing wholesome vegetables and herbs in accordance to federal and state food safety guidelines.
-All employees participate in the food safety training provided by the University of Florida.
-The farm undergoes also third-party audits and routine inspections to insure proper handling and field sanitation.
+Our family farm is committed to growing wholesome vegetables and herbs in accordance to federal and state food safety guidelines.
+All employees participate in the food safety training program provided by the University of Florida.
+In addition, the farm undergoes third-party audits and routine inspections to insure proper handling as well as field sanitation.
+Our Family Farm's 10,000 square-foot packinghouse is certified by the Florida Department of Agriculture.
+Potential buyers, current customers and chefs are always welcome to tour the packinghouse and greenhouses.

 Sustainable Agriculture